PoliticalGraveyard.com

 Raymond, George — of New York.
 American Labor candidate for New York state senate 48th District, 1944.
 Presumed deceased.
 Burial location unknown.

 Raymond, Harry — of Manhattan, New York County, N.Y.
 Communist.
-Candidate for New York state senate 13th District, 1936.
-Presumed deceased.
+Candidate for U.S. Representative from New York 15th District, 1932; candidate for Justice of New York Supreme Court 1st District, 1934; candidate for New York state senate 13th District, 1936.
 Burial location unknown.

 Raymond, Henry — of Wayne County, Mich.
 Supervisor of Monguagon Township, Michigan, 1833.
 Burial location unknown.